 The Authority is working to environmentally clear the sections between San Jose and the Central Valley Wye.
 Options range from a new dedicated high-speed rail corridor between San Jose and Gilroy to a shared corridor with electrified Caltrain service using the existing rail corridor.
-Environmental clearance is scheduled to be completed in 2020.
 Meanwhile, public engagement activities continue throughout the process in communities along the corridor.